 - f.
 During the audited period, the core business activities of the Group included import and distribution of industrial goods, including primarily hand and power tools for professional and DIY use. - g.
 During the financial year, the Management Board of the Parent Company comprised:

-• Grzegorz Pinkosz President of the Management Board; • Dariusz Hajek Vice-President of the Management Board; • Maciej Lubnauer Vice-President of the Management Board.
+• Grzegorz Pinkosz President of the Management Board; • Maciej Lubnauer Vice-President of the Management Board; • Dariusz Hajek Vice-President of the Management Board (to 20 September 2016).